ks233ever/MLEngineering-DataEngineering-Processing/AWS_DataWarehouse/README.md

   * Open up the TCP port to access the cluster endpoint

 * *DWH_Parallel_ETL.ipynb* is an example of parallel loading of data to the DWH from S3

+* *DWH_Table_Design.ipynb* demonstrates the performance gains of using a key distribution style vs no distribution strategy